Introducing irrational enumeration: analytic combinatorics for objects of irrational size: Applications

 \subsubsection{Dyck paths with infinite step sets}

 Enumeration by Euclidean length enables us to handle infinite step sets.
+In a (normal) Dyck path, each up-step is associated, in either the first passage decomposition or the arch decomposition, with a matching down-step, being the next down-step to the right at the same level (see~\cite[pages~76--77]{FS2009}, for example).
+The classes we consider in this section require that a matched pair of up and down steps have the same height.

-For example, a \mbox{\emph{tall-Dyck}} path consists of a sequence of steps drawn from the set $\{(1,\pm k) : k\geqs1\}$, which ends at the level of its start point, never going below this level, and in which each $(1,k)$ up-step is {matched} by a $(1,-k)$ down-step.
+As our first example, a \mbox{\emph{tall-Dyck}} path consists of a sequence of steps drawn from the set $\{(1,\pm k) : k\geqs1\}$, which ends at the level of its start point, never going below this level, and in which each $(1,k)$ up-step is {matched} by a $(1,-k)$ down-step.
 That is, a tall-Dyck path is formed from a classical Dyck path by replacing each matched pair of up and down steps by a $(1,k)$ step and a $(1,-k)$ step for some~$k$.
 See Figure~\ref{figTallDyck} for an example.

 Let $\DDD$ be the class of tall-Dyck paths, and let $f_\DDD(z,w)$ be its bivariate \igf{} enumerating by Euclidean length in which $w$ marks width.
 Note that there are infinitely many tall-Dyck paths of any given even width.
-Then, by the first return decomposition, $f^\DDD(z,w)$ satisfies
+Then, by the first passage decomposition, $f^\DDD(z,w)$ satisfies

 Hence,

 where $s(z)=\sum_{k\geqs1} z^{2\sqrt{1+k^2}}$.

 The univariate \igf{} $f^\DDD(z,1)$ has a dominant square root singularity, $\rho\approx0.529999$, at the unique positive root of $1-4\+s(z)$, so by Proposition~\ref{propLinearCond}, $\DDD$ is \prim{}.
 Applying Theorem~\ref{thmMain} then gives